jnhthomp/ClassNotes/React/Course/19-AdvancedRedux.md

 This would let us slim down our reducer and just take our backend response and store it Obviously we cannot do that here because this is a front end course and our backend only stores the data it receives We can't just receive the data in redux we have to also transform it like we are currently

+___
+## 256. Where To Put Our Logic
+So if the backend is not doing that work and we have to do it here and we cannot send our request in the reducer function where do we put our logic?

+We cannot send our http request in the reducer but we can do it in the component One approach we could take is to copy our reducer functionality into our `addToCartHandler`, copy the current state, run our logic on the state and submit the result
+This is what that would look like: https://github.com/academind/react-complete-guide-code/tree/19-advanced-redux/code/zz-suboptimal-example-code

+However we won't do this because there are some problems The first of which being we are repeating a lot of code this way If we were to do this everywhere in the application where we need to update the cart it would get messy There is still another problem we are doing data transformation in our components instead of in our reducers Our redux reducers wouldn't really be doing anything other than getting data and storing it This isn't necessarily bad but isn't the main idea of redux

+When it comes to where to put our code we often have to make one of three choices
+1. Fat Reducers
+2. Fat Components
+3. Fat Actions

+When doing this we have to differentiate between synchronous side effect free code and code that is async or has side effects

+With the suboptimal approach linked above there is a lot of code that is in the component that is synchronous and side effect free so it probably should go in the reducer if possible

+For code with side effects or code that is async you should prefer to put it within the component or an action creator but NEVER inside a reducer

+So the code above is not the best option
+We want to organize our code so the data transformation is in the reducer but the async portion of it is in the component